 Altra Torin 3.5 Fully Reviewed for Quality Review Facts

 Where do we start with the Altra Torin 3.5?
 We already featured it in our list of top running shoes with arch support.
 Let’s dive deeper!
 Their new Torin 3.5 shoes with two new, completely different models.
 Altra considers their new mesh shoes the “speed” Torin’s, and their new knit shoes the “comfort” Torin’s.
 The two models of these shoes may look completely different, but have a lot in common.
-In fact, the only differences between the two versions are the uppers and what they do for the runner.
+The only differences between the two versions are the uppers and what they do for the runner.
 Altra’s mesh Torin was made with marathon runners in mind, while the knit Torin was aimed more toward the casual runner.
-The look and feel of the mesh Torin is more like the traditional Altra’s of the past generations and the knit version gives us a new spin on a classic while still getting all the features Altra lovers have come to expect from their shoes.
+The look and feel of the mesh Torin are more like the traditional Altra’s of the past generations and the knit version give us a new spin on a classic while still getting all the features Altra lovers have come to expect from their shoes.
 Both the mesh and the knit Torin’s offer the same signature toe box and comfort runners have grown to expect from the brand.
-If you enjoyed the past models of the Altra Torin’s then you will love the new and improved Torin 3.5.
+If you enjoyed the past models of the Altra Torin’s, then you will love the new and improved Torin 3.5.

 With this technology, the shoe is made to flex along the same locations as the human foot to help the runner move as naturally as they can.
 It gives the runner maximum responsiveness and flexibility while they are running.